Qamar Ahmed

-Qamar Ahmed (born 23 October 1937) is a Pakistani cricket journalist and former first-class cricketer who played for Sindh and Hyderabad cricket teams.
-He has reported on more than 400 Test matches.
+Qamar Ahmed (قمر احمد); (23 October 1937 – 18 June 2026) was a Pakistani cricket journalist and first-class cricketer who played for Sindh and Hyderabad cricket teams.
+He reported on more than 400 Test matches and the first eight Cricket World Cups.

+Early life

+Born in the United Provinces of British India, Ahmed was the fifth of nine children – six sisters and three brothers.
+The family migrated to Pakistan following the end of the British rule in the sub-continent, and settled in Hyderabad.

 Playing career

 Ahmed made his first-class debut for Sind against Karachi Whites in the Quaid-e-Azam Trophy in 1956–57, taking 3 for 60 in an innings defeat for Sind.
 He and the future Test player Mushtaq Mohammad, who was also making his first-class debut for Karachi Whites, dismissed each other.
 He played again for Sind in 1957–58, but the Sind team was discontinued in 1958, and he began playing for the new Hyderabad team in 1958–59.
 When Hyderabad won for the first time, against Khairpur in 1959–60, Ahmed took 6 for 36 with his left-arm spin in the second innings.

 He captained Hyderabad in the Quaid-e-Azam Trophy in 1961–62, but they lost all three of their matches, failing to dismiss any of their opponents.

 His highest score was 68 not out at number 10 for Hyderabad against Karachi A in 1962–63.

 In Wounded Tiger, his history of Pakistan cricket, Peter Oborne says Ahmed has the unique distinction of having dismissed all five brothers of the famous Mohammad family in first-class cricket.
 In fact, although he did dismiss Hanif, Mushtaq and Sadiq, he did not dismiss Wazir or Raees – at least not in first-class cricket.